ljw1004/vbspec/vb/type-members.md

 Note that `AddHandler`, `RemoveHandler` and `RaiseEvent` declarations have the same restriction on line placement that subroutines have.
 The beginning statement, end statement and block must all appear at the beginning of a logical line.

-> __Annotation__
-> In Microsoft Visual Basic 11.0, events declared in a file compiled with /target:winmdobj, or declared in an interface in such a file and then implemented elsewhere, are treated a little differently.
->
-> 1. External tools used to build the winmd will typically allow only certain delegate types such as `System.EventHandler(Of T)` or `System.TypedEventHandle(Of T, U)`, and will disallow others.
-> 2. The `XEvent` field has type `System.Runtime.InteropServices.WindowsRuntime.EventRegistrationTokenTable(Of T)` where `T` is the delegate type.
-> 3. The AddHandler accessor returns a `System.Runtime.InteropServices.WindowsRuntime.EventRegistrationToken`, and the RemoveHandler accessor takes a single parameter of the same type.
->
-> Here is an example of such a custom event.
->
-> ```vb
-> Imports System.Runtime.InteropServices.WindowsRuntime
->
-> Public NotInheritable Class ClassInWinMD
->     Private XEvent As EventRegistrationTokenTable(Of EventHandler(Of Integer))
->
->     Public Custom Event X As EventHandler(Of Integer)
->         AddHandler(handler As EventHandler(Of Integer))
->             Return EventRegistrationTokenTable(Of EventHandler(Of Integer)).
->                    GetOrCreateEventRegistrationTokenTable(XEvent).
->                    AddEventHandler(handler)
->         End AddHandler
->
->         RemoveHandler(token As EventRegistrationToken)
->             EventRegistrationTokenTable(Of EventHandler(Of Integer)).
->                 GetOrCreateEventRegistrationTokenTable(XEvent).
->                 RemoveEventHandler(token)
->         End RemoveHandler
->
->         RaiseEvent(sender As Object, i As Integer)
->             Dim table = EventRegistrationTokenTable(Of EventHandler(Of Integer)).
->                 GetOrCreateEventRegistrationTokenTable(XEvent).
->                 InvocationList
->             If table IsNot Nothing Then table(sender, i)
->         End RaiseEvent
->     End Event
-> End Class
-> ```

 In addition to the member name added to the type's declaration space, a custom event declaration implicitly declares several other members.
 Given an event named `X`, the following members are added to the declaration space:

 A method named `add_X`, corresponding to the `AddHandler` declaration.